rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

    * - Attribute mapping
      - During the login process, the identity provider and Rackspace exchange SAML messages containing attributes about the user who is authenticating.
-An attribute mapping policy interpretes these SAML attributes (also called *assertions*) to set Rackspace roles and permissions during login.
+An attribute mapping policy interprets these SAML attributes (also called *assertions*) to set Rackspace roles and permissions during login.
    * - Provisioned user